ShibamRoy9826/TweakTube/README.md

 More themes include - Catpuccin-Frappe, Catppuccin-Macchiato, Nord, rosepine, Solarized-dark,Solarized-light.
 I will add screenshots of the rest later:)

+## Privacy Policy 🔒

+This extension doesn't send me any data whatsoever!
+I do not plan to collect data or sell them anywhere.
+It only stores the selected options locally in your own device.

 ## Installation 🛠️

 Installation is really simple!
 All you need to do is download this repository.